richardlaugesen/richardlaugesen/_posts/2016-12-17-fedora-25-upgrade.md

 Upgrading to Fedora 25 was as easy as clicking a button in Fedora 24 then waiting.

 But after the reboot it didn't come back up as expected.
 Instead it displayed the image above.
-This is known as the Gnome Fail Whale.
+I believe this is known as the Gnome Fail Whale.

 And this is what fixed it for me: